pheobeayo/trustlance/README.md

 Crypto freelance escrow fails in two predictable ways:

 1. Gas spikes cause release transactions to fail silently.
 Freelancers wait.
 Clients are confused.
 Nobody wins.
 2. Clients deposit ETH at $3,000.
-By the time work is delivered the price is $1,800.
+By the time work is delivered, the price is $1,800.
 The agreed dollar amount evaporates mid-project.

 TrustLance solves both.
 Every deposit is swapped to USDC on the way in.
-Every release is executed by KeeperHub with retry logic and a full audit trail.
+KeeperHub executes every release with retry logic and a full audit trail.

 ---